Dr Howard Stevens, a skin cancer specialist, explains why some people may be at higher risk and how screening can be beneficial.

-Whether through family traits, or unknown reasons, if you have a large number of moles, or they are atypical, your risk may be increased.
+Whether through family traits, or individually, if you have a large number of moles, or they are atypical, your risk may be increased.
 The same would apply for higher than normal exposure to the sun.

 State Of The Art Equipment

 Although not always the case, skin biopsies can be painful, or leave a scar.
-There are circumstances where they would still be beneficial but using the latest technology to avoid them is a step forward.
+There are circumstances where they may be beneficial but using the latest technology to generally avoid them is a step forward.

 An ability to inspect your skin in a way no other technology, or the human eye can is enhanced by dedicated computer software.
 This analyses and highlights new growths, or changes in existing lesions and moles, on a microscopic level.